numberplates/plateit-api-docs/objects/company-plate.md

 `https://data.plateit.co.uk/v3/plates`

-The `CompanyPlate` object represents a plate the customer can buy.
+The CompanyPlate object represents a plate the customer can buy.
 It references a [CompanyPlateType](/objects/company-plate-type.md) and a [SystemPlateSize](/objects/system-plate-size.md).

->Plates can be delegated to another company to fulfil at the [CompanyPlateType](/objects/company-plate-type.md) level.
-However, the delegatee may not have every plate size you have configured in stock.
+> A CompanyPlate can be delegated to another company to fulfil at the [CompanyPlateType](/objects/company-plate-type.md) level.
+However, the delegatee may not have every plate size you have configured for that type in stock.
 Problems can be avoided by passing the `exclude_unmatched_delegations=true` query parameter when listing the available plates for the customer.
-This will filter out any delegated plates the delegatee cannot support.
+This will filter out any delegated CompanyPlate objects the delegatee cannot support.
 An example of this can be seen on the [suggested integration](/fundamentals/suggested-integration.md) page.

 ## Data References